YOUR GUIDE TO

 Golf Tournament Kits

 Kits are the easiest way to have a multitude of the latest and greatest products golfers are looking for.
 We recommend you sell different sponsorships for each of the products in the kit – using 100% markup on the product.
-Items like golf balls, club and ball cleaners and towels, can contain multiple logos for added revenue.
+Items like golf balls, club and ball cleaners, and towels, can contain multiple logos for added revenue.
 If the event is a fundraiser for a baseball or hockey team, include a baseball or puck.
 You can even include a fishing lure in the kit if you want to give the golfers items they will use and there are 5 times as many fishermen as golfers.
+See Options.

 This hi-tech, and fun divot tool is in high demand.
 It is branded with a removable ball marker.
-The XL 2.0 version has a second side imprint area, large enough for two extra logos.
+The XL version has a second side imprint area, large enough for two extra logos.
 Pitchfix also has a tin option in which each golfer would receive a branded tin containing a logoed tool, hat clip and extra ball marker (thus four imprint areas) all for under $25.
-The golfers, sponsors and fundraisers love this product.
+The golfers, sponsors, and fundraisers love this product.
+See Options.

 Poker Chip Ball Markers

 Drink tokens-with two $500 sponsors = $1,000.
 The chips cost $1.49 so with 100 golfers that’s $149.
 That will leave you $850 for drinks.
 When the beverage cart comes by, they will put a mark on the chip to show you received your beverage, leaving the advertising with the golfer.
-Another use for the chips would be a peel off tab with a hidden prize underneath or numbers for a drawing.
+Another use for the chips would be a peel-off tab with a hidden prize underneath or numbers for a drawing.
+See options.

 Golf shoe Fitting Program

 We have this down to a science!
 This is an opportunity where Nike provides shoes for the event participants at a discount.
 We ship, based on a formula for the most common sizes, with an additional 20% extra, ensuring a fit for everyone.
 You return the unused product and if we miss any sizes they will be shipped directly to the recipient.
 Logoed shoes or golf bags are a great way to co-brand.
 Contact us for more information on this program.

 Other Sponsor Options